 Markus Amm: Cats, Goats and Monsters - La Jonction

 Gallery Baton is proud to present the solo exhibition 《Cats, Goats and Monsters - La Jonction》 by Markus Amm (b.
 1967) from November 20 to December 21, 2024.
 This marks his second solo exhibition with the gallery, following his first one in 2022.
-Amm’s new paintings have colors that resemble the ever-changing skies of Switzerland, where he currently resides.
+Amm showcases new paintings that investigate how images are formed in our minds.
 These works afford an opportunity to read how independent and conflicting concepts of time, performativity, intention, and randomness are able to fuse organically in a single canvas, flowing over the boundaries between the abstract and figurative.

 Markus Amm’s creative approach perfectly reflects his philosophy as someone who pursues balance between the random and the intuitive.
 His methods involve repeatedly applying a personally mixed oil paint blend to a canvas that has been hardened with gesso.
 Once a layer has been painted on, he waits two to three weeks and adds another layer through brushwork or sanding of the surface.
 As the layers accumulate and dry, the exposure to the light and the interacting concentrations and ingredients of the paints are reflected in the surface, adding an element of contingency to the work.
 The artist has referred to this approach as a “tennis game,” with similarities to the chemical developing process used in analog photography.